Generate Captions Automatically in Premiere Pro With AI: Accurate Subtitles, Faster Workflow

 • Script Reference: If you have a script, paste it here for better alignment.

 You can also choose to turn Preview mode on/off.
-This determines whether Cutback shows you a draft before changes are applied.
+This determines whether Premiere Assistant shows you a draft before changes are applied.

 Step 3: Click [Transcribe Video to Edit Caption]

-Once everything is set up, click the button, and Cutback’s AI will transcribe your content automatically.
+Once everything is set up, click the button, and Premiere Assistant will transcribe your content automatically.
 This transcription becomes your editable caption layer.

 Pro Tip: While transcribing, avoid making changes in your Premiere sequence to prevent desync issues.

-Once the AI-generated captions are ready, you can fine-tune them using Cutback’s editor.
+Once the AI-generated captions are ready, you can fine-tune them using Cutback’s Premiere Pro extension.

 Sentence & Word-Level Editing